-The irrigation water supply of the Treasure Valley relies upon a reservoir system capable of storing approximately 1,000,000 acre-feet of water, which equals about one-half of the average annual inflow of the Boise River.
+The irrigation water supply of the Treasure Valley relies upon a reservoir system capable of storing approximately 1,000,000 acre-feet of water (as shown in Table 3).
+This equals about one-half of the average annual inflow of the Boise River.
 Four reservoirs make up the reservoir system.
-Three of those reservoirs-Arrowrock, Anderson Ranch, and Lake Lowell-were constructed in the early to mid-1900's by the Bureau of Reclamation as part of the development of the Boise Project.
-A fourth reservoir, Lucky Peak, was constructed in 1957 by the Army Corps of Engineers for flood control, irrigation, and other congressionally authorized purposes.
+Three of those reservoirs- Arrowrock, Anderson Ranch, and Lake Lowell-were constructed in the early to mid-1900s by the USBOR as part of the development of the Boise Project Board of Control (BPBC).
+A fourth reservoir, Lucky Peak, was constructed in 1957 by the USACE for flood control, irrigation, and other congressionally authorized purposes.
 Combined, these reservoirs provide water supplies for congressionally authorized purposes.

 To meet irrigation demand, flows past Lucky Peak Dam average approximately 3,900 cfs during the irrigation season, which spans April through October.
 During periods of peak irrigation demand, flows past the dam are kept at about 4,500 cfs.
-Reservoir space is allocated to storage users according to terms set out in spaceholder contracts entered into between the various users and the Secretary of Interior, through the Bureau of Reclamation.
+Reservoir space is allocated to storage users according to terms set out in spaceholder contracts entered into between the various users and the Secretary of Interior through the USBOR.
 While the majority of the contracted reservoir space is used for irrigation storage, approximately 5,000 acre-feet in Anderson Ranch Reservoir is used to store water for municipal and industrial purposes.

 Arrowrock, Anderson Ranch, and Lucky Peak are operated as a unified system for flood control and refill purposes.
-Flood control operations are governed by flood control rule curves developed by the U.S. Army Corps of Engineers.
+Flood control operations are governed by flood control rule curves developed by the USACE.
 Taking into account various hydrological data, the rule curves attempt to fix the amount of empty reservoir space needed to intercept and capture peak spring runoff flows in order to minimize the effects of flooding downstream.

-Presently, the flood control objective is to limit flood flows at the Glenwood Bridge to 6,500 cfs.
+Presently, the flood control objective is to limit flood flows to 6,500 cfs at the Glenwood Bridge.

-Capacities of Federal Reservoirs in the Boise Basin
+Table 3.
+Capacities of Federal Reservoirs in the Boise Basin (Source: USACE).

-Elevation at Full Pool
+Elevation at Capacity (Acre-Feet)

-Reservoir Active Inactive Dead Total
+Reservoir Full Pool Active Inactive Dead Total

 Lake Lowell 2531.2 159,400 159,400

-Arrowrock 3216.0 272,200 272,200
+Arrowrock 3216.0 272,200 - 272,200

 Anderson Ranch 4196.0 413,100 37,000 24,900 475,000

-Lucky Peak 3055.0 264,370 28,730 293,100
+Lucky Peak 3055.0 264,370 28,730 - 293,100

-Table XX: Active capacity is space from which water can be released for specifics purposes; Inactive capacity is space from which water can be released but is normally retained for a specific purpose, e.g., Anderson Ranch inactive space is reserved for power head; Dead capacity is space from which water cannot be released by gravity because it is below the elevation of the lowest outlet.
+Note: Active capacity is space from which water can be released for specifics purposes.
+Inactive capacity is space from which water can be released but is normally retained for a specific purpose, for example, Anderson Ranch inactive space is reserved for power head.
+Dead capacity is space from which water cannot be released by gravity because it is below the elevation of the lowest outlet.

-Operation of the reservoir system, with the exception of Lake Lowell, is coordinated between Reclamation, which operates Arrowrock and Anderson Ranch, and the Corps which operates Lucky Peak.
-By agreement between the two federal agencies, the storage system is operated as a unified system in order to maximize the capabilities of the reservoirs.
-Reservoir operations are generally defined by three operating periods which are based on climatological patterns, runoff and irrigation demand as shown below:
+Operation of the reservoir system, with the exception of Lake Lowell, is coordinated between the USBOR, which operates Arrowrock and Anderson Ranch, and the USACE, which operates Lucky Peak.
+By agreement between the two federal agencies, the storage system is operated as a unified system to maximize the capabilities of the reservoirs.
+Reservoir operations are generally defined by three operating periods, which are based on climatological patterns, runoff, and irrigation demand as shown below in Figure 7.